Sense and Sensibility: Plot summary

 Colonel Brandon reveals to Elinor that Willoughby had earlier seduced and abandoned Brandon's teenaged ward, Eliza Williams.
 Willoughby's cousin has consequently disinherited him, which explains his need to marry an heiress.
 Meanwhile, the Steele sisters come to London and are invited to stay at John and Fanny Dashwood's London house in preference to Elinor and Marianne.
 Based on their cordiality, Anne mistakenly believes that the Ferrars have become fond enough of Lucy to welcome her into the family and reveals Lucy's engagement to Edward.
 As a result, the sisters are dismissed from the house, and Edward's wealthy mother orders him to break off the engagement.
 When Edward refuses, he is disinherited in favour of his younger brother.
 On learning this, Colonel Brandon shows his admiration for Edward's honourable conduct by offering him the nearby parsonage, allowing him and Lucy to marry after he is ordained.

-Mrs. Jennings takes the Dashwood sisters to visit her second daughter as they journey back to Devonshire.
+Mrs Jennings takes the Dashwood sisters to visit her second daughter as they journey back to Devonshire.
 Marianne goes walking in the rain and contracts putrid fever.
 When Marianne's condition worsens, Elinor writes home.
-Colonel Brandon, who lives nearby, volunteers to bring Marianne's mother.
-That night, Willoughby arrives.
-He tells Elinor that he genuinely loved Marianne.
+Colonel Brandon, who has been accompanying them, volunteers to bring Marianne's mother.
+That night, Willoughby arrives and tells Elinor that he genuinely loved Marianne.
 However, the callous way he talks about Eliza and his wife lessens Elinor's pity for him.

-Marianne recovers, and learning of Elinor's own silent heartache, is ashamed of her ostentatious grief, and vows to be guided by her sister's good sense and amend her future behaviour.
+Marianne recovers, and learning of Elinor's own silent heartache, is ashamed of her ostentatious grief and vows to be guided by her sister's good sense and amend her future behaviour.

 After their return home, a family servant happens to encounter Lucy at a nearby market town and brings back news that she is now Mrs Ferrars.
 This final act of spite becomes obvious when Edward arrives to reveal that Lucy had jilted him and married his now wealthy younger brother.
 After being ordained, Edward marries Elinor, while Marianne later marries Colonel Brandon.
 The two sisters can now harmoniously live as neighbours.